Heat (1986 film): Plot

 Nick takes a liking to Kinnick, hanging out with him and giving him pointers on how to defend himself.
 With the money from Holly, Nick plays blackjack in a casino where his friend Cassie is a dealer.
 Kinnick comes to realize that the reason Nick has had so much difficulty leaving Vegas is because he is a compulsive gambler.
 After he wins enough money to go to Venice as planned, Nick decides it is not yet enough to retire on, returns to the casino and proceeds to lose it all.

 DeMarco goes to Baby, asking permission to kill Nick, reporting that Kinlaw and Tiel are dead and lying that Nick killed them with their own guns.
 Baby agrees to mediate a meeting in his home.
 Nick tells Baby that some parts of DeMarco's story are true, but asks why he would kill with a gun.
 DeMarco considers it a stupid question, but Baby acknowledges that Nick never uses firearms.
 Nick then asks how he knows that DeMarco has a small cut on his penis.
 Baby says that DeMarco will have to expose his penis to prove if Nick is right.
-DeMarco refuses, after which Baby concludes that DeMarco killed his own thugs, to setup Nick.
+DeMarco refuses, after which Baby concludes that DeMarco killed his own thugs, to set up Nick.

 DeMarco defies Baby's orders not to kill Nick.
 He brings more thugs to kill Nick.
 They find Nick at his office talking to Kinnick.
 Nick kills the thugs, aided by a brave intervention by Kinnick, who steps into the path of a bullet and is seriously injured.
 After a long chase during which Nick kills all the hired thugs, a terrified DeMarco flees back to his suite, only to find the power is off and Nick sitting somewhere in the darkness.
 Nick tells him that what happened to Kinlaw and Tiel is nothing compared to how Nick is now going to kill him.
 DeMarco shoots blindly in the dark until Nick taunts him that he now has only one bullet left.
 When Nick details the torture that will follow if DeMarco misses again, DeMarco kills himself.

-As his new friend Kinnick recovers in the hospital, Nick is seen on a gondola in Venice.
+Multiple cuts of the movie exist.
+In one, Nick is shown inspecting DeMarco's body and then the film cuts to Nick alone, enjoying a sunny day in the back of a gondola in Venice.
+In another, Kinnick is first shown to have survived and to be recovering in a hospital.